thomaston17/mashgenie/README.md

 # mashgenie
 All MASH files are completed and working.
-Fun game using javascript to collect input and place it in the story.
+Fun web game using javascript to collect input and place it in the story.